Constitution of Mississippi: Segregated schools

 In 1954, the U.S. Supreme Court unanimously ruled in Brown v.
 Board of Education that laws such as Section 207 violated the United States Constitution, and, as such, the law became legally unenforceable.
-However, it took until December 22, 1978, for the section to be modified to not violate the U.S. Constitution, 24 years after the ruling of the U.S. Supreme Court that deemed it illegal.
+However, it took until December 22, 1978, for the section to be modified to not violate the U.S. Constitution, 24 years after the ruling of the U.S. Supreme Court that deemed it unconstitutional.
 During this period, Mississippi's politicians considered altering the constitution to abolish public schools entirely, and, amongst some politicians, to give white and negro children funds to attend separate private schools.
 However, the fact that Mississippi lacked the tradition of private schools present in the Northeast and Midwest made them feel this was impractical.